GoogleCloudPlatform/ai-on-gke/applications/jupyter/profiles.md

 ### Node/GPU

-Jupyterhub config allows the use of [nodeSelector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector).
+JupyterHub config allows the use of [nodeSelector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector).
 This is the way the profiles specify which node/GPU it wants

 ``` yaml
 nodeSelector: